-Status Bit Description when bit is set to 1 Is Voltage Bound Lower The measured voltage is lower than the programmed lower bound Is Voltage Bound Upper The measured voltage is higher than the programmed upper bound Is Voltage Ramp Down Voltage is ramping down to a lower absolute value Is Voltage Ramp Up Voltage is ramping up to a higher absolute value Is Current Ramp Down Current is ramping down Is Current Ramp Up Current is ramping up Is Current Ramp A current ramp is running Is Voltage Limit The measure voltage exceeds the voltage limit V {lim} Is Current Limit The measured current exceeds the current limit I {lim} Is Current Trip Either voltage limit or current limit has been exceeded in Kill Enable or current measure exceeded current set in Kill Enable or Delayed Trip Is External Inhibit An External Inhibit is active and prevents turning on the channel Is Voltage Bounds The measured voltage is out of the programmed bounds V {bounds} Is Current Bounds The measured current is out of the programmed bounds I {bounds} Is Arc Error The high voltage has been shut down because the number of allowed electrical ARCs has been exceeded Is Low Current Range The current measurement value originates from the Low Current Current Range (for devices with two current ranges only) Is Constant Voltage Voltage control is active (evaluation is guaranteed when no ramp is running) Is Constant Current Current control is active (evaluation is guaranteed when no ramp is running) Is Emergency Off The channel is in state emergency off Is Voltage Ramp A voltage ramp is running Is On The channel is turned on Is Input Error An input error occurred (e.g. a parameter is out of range) Is Arc An electrical ARC has occurred recently Is Positive The channel has positive output polarity (0 is negative polarity)
+Status Bit Description when bit is set to 1 Is Flashover Number Exceeded The high voltage has been shut down because the number of allowed flashover (permanent ARCs) has been exceeded Is Flashover A flashover (permanent arc) has occurred recently Is Voltage Bound Lower The measured voltage is lower than the programmed lower bound Is Voltage Bound Upper The measured voltage is higher than the programmed upper bound Is Voltage Ramp Down Voltage is ramping down to a lower absolute value Is Voltage Ramp Up Voltage is ramping up to a higher absolute value Is Current Ramp Down Current is ramping down Is Current Ramp Up Current is ramping up Is Current Ramp A current ramp is running Is Voltage Limit The measure voltage exceeds the voltage limit V{lim} Is Current Limit The measured current exceeds the current limit I{lim} Is Current Trip Either voltage limit or current limit has been exceeded in Kill Enable or current measure exceeded current set in Kill Enable or Delayed Trip Is External Inhibit An External Inhibit is active and prevents turning on the channel Is Voltage Bounds The measured voltage is out of the programmed bounds V {bounds} Is Current Bounds The measured current is out of the programmed bounds I {bounds} Is Arc Number Exceeded The high voltage has been shut down because the number of allowed electrical ARCs has been exceeded Is Low Current Range The current measurement value originates from the Low Current Current Range (for devices with two current ranges only) Is Constant Voltage Voltage control is active (evaluation is guaranteed when no ramp is running) Is Constant Current Current control is active (evaluation is guaranteed when no ramp is running) Is Emergency Off The channel is in state emergency off Is Voltage Ramp A voltage ramp is running Is On The channel is turned on Is Input Error The device rejected a channel set value because the parameter is out of range.
+E.g. sending a voltage set of 3100 V to a channel with voltage nominal of 3000 V will cause an input error.
+The input error is reset when the next set command finished successfully.
+Is Arc An electrical arc has occurred recently Is Positive The channel has positive output polarity (0 is negative polarity)

-Table 21: Channel Status Register bit description
+Table 27: Channel Status Register bit description

-8.3.
+9.3.
 Channel Event Status